LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Dynamic extension of the available Network-Proxy Commands

-In order for the host to be able to send a command to the network multi-sensor setup, the command received needs to be forwarded to the correct sensor.
+For the host to be able to send a command to the network multi-sensor setup, the command received needs to be forwarded to the correct sensor.
 In addition, there are commands such as the previously used *info* or *status* command, which must be intercepted by the *MRPProxy* module so that it can be handled differently (see example listing \ref{lst:mtsc}).

 To realize this, a (+lut) is created in the previous steps, which contains information regarding *requested capability* -> *sensor*-(+uuid) -> *physical sensor* and allows the commands to be routed.

-For commands, which have several entries for *CAPABLE SENSORS ID LUT* from table \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:
+For commands, which have several entries for *CAPABLE SENSORS ID LUT* from table \ref{Sensor_capabilities_merging_algorithm.csv}, there are two approaches to how the command is processed:

 * Redirect to each capable sensor
 * Extend commands using an id parameter